 Through our plant facility, DC Water has been a champion of protecting and restoring our waterways.
 In the last several years for example, the plant has dramatically upgraded and improved its liquid processing systems.
 As a partner to the Chesapeake Bay Agreement of 1987, the Blue Plains Advanced Wastewater Treatment Plant has taken a commanding role in improving the Potomac River and the Chesapeake Bay, and their watersheds.
 In addition, the plant's new biosolids program will help ensure that the facility's environmental commitment meets this century's demands.

 We've gained an outstanding reputation both nationally and internationally as a result of our innovations and excellent record of compliance with federal regulations.
 Visitors from all over the world come to our plant to see our advanced research and engineering methods in action.

-For more information on the Blue Plains Advanced Wastewater Treatment Plant, you can take an in-person or virtual tour.
+For more information on the Blue Plains Advanced Wastewater Treatment Plant, you can take an in-person tour.